helium/HIP/0101-increase-poc-reward-points-for-wifi.md

 - Outdoor CBRS 430 offers 3x ROI over Outdoor Wi-Fi.

 Based on the above analysis and the current status quo with "work-in-progress" CBRS handovers, we propose to increase Wi-Fi PoC as follows:
+- 1.5x for Indoor Wi-Fi.
+I.e. 600 rewards points for Wi-Fi AP vs. current 400 reward points;
+- 3x for Outdoor Wi-Fi AP per each covered hex.
+I.e. 1500 (instead of 500) points for templated coverage and the following points per modeled coverage hex

 |                               | Tier 1           | Tier 2                        | Tier 3                       | Tier 4              |